-This section forms the basis of the history.
-There are six key bits of information you need to obtain about medication the patient is taking – the super six.
+This section forms the foundation of the medication history.
+There are six key pieces of information you need to obtain about each of the medications the patient is taking – sometimes referred to as ‘the super six‘.

-1. What is it? (drug name or characteristics)
+1. What is the medication? (drug name or characteristics)

 This seems like a pretty obvious one but you’ll be surprised how often it gets missed.
 The pronunciation of drug names varies greatly so you may need to think outside the box when the patient tells you they’re taking a product that you’ve never heard of.
 Patients might also describe their medication based on colour, size, the shape of the actual formulation or the container (e.g. “The little red ones that come in the big green box”).

 Many drugs have multiple indications and the most common indication may not be the reason the patient is taking the medication.
-Indications also change with time as products come in and out of fashion.
+Indications continually change with time as the results of new research becomes available.
 For example, at one time, pregabalin was prescribed only to treat epilepsy, whereas now it is prescribed for neuropathic pain and generalised anxiety disorder.
-Medications can provide important collateral information for the medical history.
-The patient may not mention that they have pain or anxiety in their medical history but if they’re taking medication for it, then they probably have a diagnosis that may have been missed, so it is important not to make assumptions about what the drug is being used for.
+Medications can provide important collateral information about the patient’s medical history.
+The patient may not mention that they have pain or anxiety in their medical history but if they’re taking a medication indicated for these conditions, this may provide a clue which you can explore further.

 When asking patients for information about their medication, it is important to remember they may not think about doses in terms of milligrams or micrograms but rather one or two tablets, spoonfuls, capsules, puffs etc. It can be worth asking how ‘strong’ the medication is as sometimes patients will describe the dose of their medications this way.

 This question provides two useful bits of information.
 Firstly it provides you with information about the full dosing regimen by providing the frequency (e.g. the patient takes one pink capsule three times a day).
-It also provides some information about the patient’s adherence to their treatment.
-In response to this question, the patient may say ‘now and again’ or ‘every day’ and this can help you identify if their presenting complaint may be due to medication non-adherence, including over and under-use.
+It also provides some information about the patient’s adherence to their treatment; the patient may say “I only take it now and again” or “I make sure to take this medication every day”.
+Non-adherence or medication overuse may be relevant to the patient’s presenting complaint.

 Medication can behave differently depending on how it is taken.
-For example, medication that is taken with food is absorbed more slowly than medication taken on an empty stomach.
-Another example is a medication that is taken with milk (or close to breakfast) can chelate and not be absorbed at all, so it is important to find out how the patient takes the medication.
-This question should also help you identify if the patient is using a multiple-compartment compliance aid (‘MCCA’, aka a dosette box, tray, NOMAD, pill box) which, if not identified, can significantly delay discharge from hospital.
+For example, a medication that is taken with food is absorbed more slowly than medication taken on an empty stomach, or a medication that is taken with milk (or close to breakfast) can chelate and not be absorbed at all.
+This question should also help you identify if the patient is using a multiple-compartment compliance aid (‘MCCA’, a.k.a. a dosette box, tray, NOMAD, pillbox) which, if not identified, can significantly delay discharge from hospital.
 This question will also help you to clarify what formulation the medication is (e.g. liquid, capsules, inhaler or subcutaneously injected etc).
-This is important to know as it may influence further investigations you may wish to do, such as to explore the patient’s inhaler technique.
+If issues are identified with the way a patient is taking a medication they can then be educated on how to take the medication appropriately (e.g. inhaler technique).

-After gathering this information you should summarise your findings to the patient to double check you have got the correct information.
+After gathering this information you should summarise your findings to the patient to double-check the information you have gathered is correct.

 You should ask the super six about each and every medication that is prescribed for the patient.
 You may notice that some patients will start to readily volunteer the information as they predict which question is coming next.
 Make sure to give the patient plenty of time to answer and try not to interrupt them.

-5. Since when?
-How long have you been taking that?
+5. “When did you begin taking the medication?
+How long have you been taking that?”

 “Okay, just to summarise, you take [pregabalin] for [anxiety], [one capsule] [three times a day].
 You have been on it for [6 years] and you take it [regularly, on an empty stomach].
 Is that right?”